Murphy's Romance: Plot

-A rivalry develops between Murphy and Bobby Jack, who is immature and dishonest.
-Emma and Murphy fall in love despite Bobby Jack's efforts to hamper their romance.
+A rivalry develops between Murphy and Bobby Jack, who is immature, dishonest & jealous; Emma and Murphy fall in love despite Bobby Jack's efforts to hamper their romance.
 Bobby Jack finally leaves town after an 18-year-old he had a fling with appears at the ranch with their newborn twin sons.
-With him gone, Murphy and Emma are free to pursue a relationship.
+With him gone, Murphy and Emma are finally free to pursue a relationship.

 Production

+Development

 Columbia did not want to make the picture at all because it had no "sex or violence" in it.
 However, Columbia agreed because of the success of Norma Rae (1979), with the same star (Field), director, and screenwriting team (Harriet Frank Jr. and Irving Ravetch), and with Field's new production company Fogwood Films producing.
 Columbia then wanted Marlon Brando, or someone with "greater box-office allure", to play the part of Murphy.
-Field and Ritt fought Columbia to cast Garner, whom then studio viewed at that point as primarily a television actor, despite having enjoyed a flourishing film career in the 1950s and 60s and having co-starred in the box-office hit Victor/Victoria in 1982.
+Field and Ritt fought Columbia to cast Garner, whom the studio viewed at that point as primarily a television actor, despite having enjoyed a flourishing film career in the 1950s and 60s and having co-starred in the box-office hit Victor/Victoria in 1982.

 When Ritt gave the Max Schott story to Harriet Frank Jr. and Irving Ravetch, the same married screenplay team that worked on Hud (1963) with Ritt and Paul Newman, they wanted Newman to be in Murphy's Romance.
 Field had worked successfully with Newman in 1981's Absence of Malice, but Newman declined the project, and Garner was the only other actor that Ritt and Field had asked.